lubianat/wikidata_bib/toread.md

 # Cell types

-Astrocyte layers in the mammalian cerebral cortex revealed by a single-cell in situ transcriptomic map

 A translational profiling approach for the molecular characterization of CNS cell types

 Scala Naturae.
 Why there is no theory in com? parative psychology